 - Most of the cast of Winnie-the-Pooh, which consists of plush toys with actual black beads for eyes.
 Also, Christopher Robin himself in any of his pre-2011 appearances.

-- Everyone on Rolie Polie Olie except the Grandpa and Gloomius Maximus.
+- Everyone on Rolie Polie Olie except Pappy and Gloomius Maximus.

 - Elroy on The Jetsons